berlinplan/berlinplan.github.io/readme.md

 if a Freedom harms others, is it sustainable?

-> if all individuals in a society Decide  to have freedom in their sex life and  be in open Relationships , which ends in ageing population and importing Migrants , is it sustainable?
+> a society that adopts open relationships and sexual freedom, resulting in an aging population and increased immigration, is that freedom: sustainable?

 #### Which criteria are crucial for establishing a stable family?